act65/open-problems/problems/identifying-structure.md

-How can we adapt to structure in the data?
+Can we adapt our computations to the structure in our data?
+We could adaptively choose the hardware/representations we are using based upon operations we are calculating.

-Online optimisation of the processing of a NN to make it more efficient?
+For example: online optimisation of the processing of a NN to make it more efficient.
 Writing often used processes into hardware.

 Structural adaptation of a model based on structure/patterns in the data.

+For example;

-An example could be; we are learning a linear model and the linear transform can accurately (within some tolerance, or at least more so that other factorisations) be factorised with a cholesky decompoisition.
-So factorise the linear transform with a cholseky.
+* we are learning a linear model.
+It turns out the linear transform can accurately (within some tolerance, or at least more so that other factorisations) be factorised with a cholesky decompoisition.
+So replace the linear transform with a cholseky decomposition.
+* our cloud service is being queried with millions of cosine similarity computations, write X cosine computations into hardware and use them.

 <!-- Problem this runs into is 'over' specialisation?
 What if we were wrong?
 How can we undo the decision? -->

-Or, an oracle looks through the operations being done in our network (multi resolution low level -- addition, exp, ... -- and high level -- svd, QP, ...) and replaces approximations with the closest op.
-Error of that op still tracked.
+In general, an oracle looks at the operations being done in our network (multi resolution low level -- addition, exp, ... _hardware_ -- and high level -- svd, QP, ... _software_) and replaces approximations with the closest op.
+Error of that op could still be tracked.